 Childhood Lead Poisoning Prevention Program

-Lead exposure is the most common and preventable environmental threat to young children in the U.S.
+Lead exposure is the most common and preventable environmental threat to children 1 – 6 years old in the U.S.

 Our goals are to:

 - Prevent Humboldt County kids from being exposed to lead

 - Support testing to identify those who are exposed

 - Make sure that exposed children are connected with services.

 Although lead has been banned from many products, it is still all around us.
 Without special handling it can be hazardous.
 Children are most at risk because they are growing rapidly.
 We provide information about the sources of lead in the community—mainly paint on housing built before 1978, but also dust, soil, or job-related sources, and occasionally drinking water or consumer products.